 This article was originally published on the Atlassian Community.

 Companies often need to set up advanced or customized integrations between Jira and Azure DevOps.
-Such integrations are commonly used to streamline communication between disparate applications.
+These integrations streamline communication between teams using different platforms and ensure work item relationships stay intact across both systems.

-In this article, we discuss how to maintain issue links and their relationship types between Jira and Azure DevOps.
-We also see a secondary requirement of syncing the parent-child equation of issues and sub-tasks.
+This article explains how to maintain work item links and their relationship types between Jira and Azure DevOps.
+We also cover a secondary requirement: syncing the parent-child hierarchy of work items and sub-tasks.

-We use a synchronization solution called Exalate to implement this use case.
+We use Exalate to implement this use case.

 The Use Case